mmoayyed/cas-oidc-docker/Build.md

 First, you must locate where your CAS installation directory is.
 This is the directory that contains either `pom.xml` file (if your server is built with Apache Maven) or a `build.gradle` file (if your server is built with Gradle).

-Note that an active internet connection is required on the machine that builds the CAS server.
+**Note**: an active internet connection is required on the machine that builds the CAS server.

 ## Java 11